-Cell Ranger3.1 (latest), printed on 07/04/2020
+Cell Ranger7.1 (latest), printed on 06/05/2023

-Detection of targeted cells depends on identification and counting of V(D)J transcripts from them.
+T or B cell detection occurs by the identification and counting of V(D)J transcripts from those cells.
 Some T and B cells have very low expression levels for these transcripts, and thus these may not be detected.
-Conversely, sufficiently high levels of extracellular mRNA may result in some barcodes being misidentified as targeted cells.
-Thus the goal of the targeted cell calling algorithm is to approximate the set of barcodes that contain a targeted cell.
-The algorithm is executed as part of the assembly algorithm.
+Conversely, sufficiently high levels of extracellular mRNA may result in some barcodes being misidentified as T or B cells.
+Thus the goal of the V(D)J cell calling algorithm is to approximate the set of barcodes that contain a T or B cell.
+The cell calling algorithm is executed as part of the assembly algorithm.

-To be identified as a targeted cell, a barcode must satisfy the following three requirements:
+To be identified as a T or B cell, a barcode must satisfy the following three requirements:

-is_cell filter for low-frequency clones that share a chain with a higher-frequency or large clone, and 2) shrinks high-frequency clones to remove noise from mRNA leakage caused by sample processing (e.g. not due to genuine biological clonal expansion).
+is_cell filter for low-frequency clones that share a chain with a higher-frequency or large clone, and 2) shrinks high-frequency clones to remove noise from mRNA leakage caused by sample processing (e.g. not due to biological clonal expansion).

 Additional cell filters are imposed during clonotype grouping.